 How Do I Get Legal Residency Through Purchase Of Property?

 Ownership of property with a market value more than the equivalent of $100,000 USD in GEL is grounds for granting a “short-term residence permit”.
 The short-term residence permit is granted to the owner of the property and his/her family members (i.e., spouse/children.
-As of May 12th, parents of the owner no longer qualify as family members.
-Contact us for the latest information on this topic).
+As of May 12th, 2021, parents of the owner no longer qualify as family members.).
 The duration of the short-term residence permit is for no more than 1 year, but it can be renewed annually so long as the ownership of the property is maintained.
 If those requirements cease to be met, the SDA can revoke your residency.

-Ownership of property that’s valued at more than the equivalent of 300,000 USD in GEL is grounds for granting an “investment residence permit” (Article 15.h).
+Ownership of property that’s valued by an accredited appraiser at more than the equivalent of 300,000 USD in GEL is grounds for granting an “investment residence permit” (Article 15.h).
 The investment residence permit is granted to the owner of the property and his/her family members (i.e., spouse/underaged child).
 The duration of the investment residence permit can be up to 5 years.

 Holding an investment residence permit for 5 years can become grounds for granting a permanent investment residence permit (article 15.k).